Tasty Recipes for the Home Cook

 • Sour cream— use full fat for richness.
 Sour cream provides additional tang, moisture, and silky smooth texture.

-• Granulated sugar— Not only is sugar the source of sweetness for the cheesecake, it also helps to prevent cracks.
+• Granulated sugar— Not only is sugar the source of sweetness for the cheesecake, but it also helps to prevent cracks.
 According to Fine Cooking, cracks are a result of overcooked cheesecakes.
 Sugar slows down the cooking process by preventing protein coagulation.
 In doing so, it helps to minimize cracks.

 • Vanilla extract—for delicious flavor.